DebjyotiSaha/NLP-Coursework/README.md

 7. The final step is to execute 'chat.py' file in command prompt, and the chatbot is started.

 ### I will further upload the file details in a document file later. - Debjyoti Saha ###

+Added a JPYNB file which has all the files .

+made a few changes in code (1 or 2)

+Some things to download to get it to run (pip install )

+nltk,torch,ipywidgets

+In jypynb added a last sell to just delete the data.pth from local directry to keep everything organized